‘SummerSlam’ Main Event Plans For ‘RAW’ & The WWE Universal Championship

 That will leave the main event slot open for the April 30 show and another pay-per-view without the brand’s top title appearing, similar to Lesnar’s last reign.
 Next week’s ‘SuperStar Shakeup’ casts a cloud of uncertainty over much of the company’s creative plans, as Vince and his team have been known to make many last-minute changes.
 The plan as of now, more than four months away from SummerSlam, is to have AJ Styles move over to RAW and Roman Reigns face Braun Strowman at Payback, presumably in the main event spot.

 It’s unclear who Styles will work with right away once he comes over to the flagship show, but WWE officials have penciled-in Braun Strowman as Brock Lesnar’s first challenger for the Universal Championship.
-As noted, Lesnar did not work several pay-per-views the last time he was champion, so if he skips the next three RAW-only events, then he’ll be defending the title against Strowman at SummerSlam.
+As noted, Lesnar did not work several pay-per-views the last time he was the champion, so if he skips the next three RAW-only events, then he’ll be defending the title against Strowman at SummerSlam.

 If officials sense any hint of backlash at that idea, they don’t necessarily have to scrap it altogether, but they’ll be afforded the opportunity to slide it down the SummerSlam card.
-As mentioned, SummerSlam is a dual-branded show so they’ll have the luxury of relying on the WWE Championship match to headline if they feel Strowman-Lesnar isn’t worthy of the spot.
+As mentioned, SummerSlam is a dual-branded show, so they’ll have the luxury of relying on the WWE Championship match to headline if they feel Strowman-Lesnar isn’t worthy of the spot.

 If Lesnar does work a show(s) before SummerSlam, he’ll still be expected to face Strowman, but that would then take Braun out of the championship picture for SummerSlam.
-Instead, AJ Styles could be used instead and that pairing would, no question, be an unequivocal main event that fans would certainly get behind.
+Instead, AJ Styles could be used instead, and that pairing would, no question, be an unequivocal main event that fans would certainly get behind.

 Unless things change, we do know that SummerSlam will not feature a match between Lesnar and Roman Reigns.
-That bout is being planned for next year’s WrestleMania as of now with Brock expected to carry the title into that event.
+That bout is being planned for next year’s WrestleMania, as of now, with Brock expected to carry the title into that event.
 Regardless if Lesnar faces Strowman or Styles at SummerSlam, he’s going to be champion eight months later at WrestleMania 34.
-He could always drop it to one of them, but then would regain it later in the year or early 2018.
+He could always drop it to one of them but then would regain it later in the year or early 2018.

 [Featured Image by WWE]